Kole Calhoun Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).
+- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.

 - White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in the big leagues.

-- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander went five innings, allowing three earned runs while surrendering four hits.
+- The right-hander last appeared on Wednesday against the Texas Rangers, when he went six innings, allowing one earned run while giving up three hits.

-- The 27-year-old has amassed an ERA of 4.49, with 9.6 strikeouts per nine innings, in 20 games this season.
-Opponents have a .224 batting average against him.
+- The 29-year-old has put up an ERA of 3.07, with 5.9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.